1. 5354.001964

 Humean Supervenience (HS) is a metaphysical model of the world according to which all truths hold in virtue of nothing but the total spatiotemporal distribution of perfectly natural intrinsic properties.
 David Lewis and others have worked out many aspects of HS in great detail.
 A larger motivational question, however, remains unanswered: As Lewis admits, there is strong evidence from fundamental physics that HS is false.
 What then is the purpose of defending HS?
 In this paper, we argue that the philosophical merit of HS is largely independent of whether it correctly represents the world’s fundamental structure.
 In particular, we show that insofar as HS is an apt model of the world’s higher-level structure, it thereby provides a powerful argument for reductive physicalism and explains otherwise opaque inferential relations.
 Recent criticism of HS on the grounds that it misrepresents fundamental physical reality is, therefore, beside the point.

-Found 3 days, 9 hours ago on Christian Loew's site
+Found 1 week, 5 days ago on Christian Loew's site

 We present the reply Leibniz gave to Stahl’s Theoria medica vera (1707), and the controversy between the authors that those remarks stimulated.
 After having described the main points of Stahl’s dualism between life and death, correlated to his dualism mechanism/organism, we unravel the main epistemological and scientific points of debate.
 We propose several distinctions in order to make sense of the various uses of mechanism in this period, and suggest that what essentially motivated Leibniz was both Stahl’s implicit denial of uniform laws of nature, and Stahl’s misunderstanding of the metaphysics of substance and causality that Leibniz was in general elaborating in his own conceptions.
 We finally suggest how both authors were misunderstanding each other because of different scientific agendas and metaphysical commitments.

-Found 3 days, 9 hours ago on Philippe Huneman's site
+Found 1 week, 5 days ago on Philippe Huneman's site

 During the first half of the eighteenth century, Newton’s work became the emblem of the “new philosophy” all over Europe.
 It provided a model to be followed in every field and the divide between the friends and the enemies of Reason.
 Reasons for such a sanctification of Newton are primarily due to the competitor’s disappearance of the polemics against Aristotelianism, which had provided seventeenth-century philosophers with an excellent straw man with its sequel of occult qualities and substantial forms.
 Secondly, they are to be found in the birth of controversy between Cartesians and Newtonians.
 This controversy will grow with a snowball effect, starting with a purely scientific issue, namely the theory of vortices, coming to include two overall views of the scientific method and two distinct theories of knowledge.
 Thus, as the interest in attacking Aristotle vanished since Aristotelianism ceased being perceived as a real competitor, the villain became Descartes, the author of an “illusive philosophy” or “one of the most entertaining romances” ever written.